madiha-sheikh88/Assignment01-SMIT-HTML/README.md

 # Assignment01-SMIT-HTML
 First Assignment of HTML by SMIT
-Project is useful for biggeners who are learning HTML.
+Project is useful for beginners who are learning HTML.